Most of the publications listed are also available on Google Scholar, ResearchGate and Academia.edu

 BOOK CHAPTERS

-2024: Bonny Ibhawoh and Adebisi Alade, “The Crisis of Memory: The Ethics of Managing Traumatic Adverse Events in Truth Commissions Research,” in Proscovia Svard and Bonny Ibhawoh, Documentation from Truth and Reconciliation Commissions (Routledge Studies in Archives), 2024.
+2024: Bonny Ibhawoh and Adebisi Alade, “The Crisis of Memory: The Ethics of Managing Traumatic Adverse Events in Truth Commissions Research,” in Proscovia Svard and Bonny Ibhawoh, Documentation from Truth and Reconciliation Commissions (Routledge 2025).

 2022: “Framing Disability Rights within African Human Rights Movements,” in Jeff Grishow and Magnus Mfoafo-M’Carthy eds.
 Disability Rights & Inclusiveness in Africa: The United Nations Convention on the Rights of People with Disabilities, Challenges and Change (James Currey).